 America Young, Co-ED, is the writer/producer of Geek Therapy (licensed by Stan Lee & POW!
 Entertainment).
 She has stunt coordinated/action directed films and music videos for Katy Perry, Ashley Simpson, The Used, Chris Cornell and Natasha Beddingfield.
 America helped start, run and program the non-profit Feel Good Film Festival and was the Director of Operations of The Catalina Film Festival.
 She was one of the executive producers and directors of the feature film anthology called Girls!
 Girls!
 Girls! starring Octavia Spencer, Beth Grant and French Stewart.
 She has directed the pilot Wrestling with Parenthood, starring professional wrestlers and written by, Steve Jaros, the writer of the critically acclaimed Saints Row video games.
 She just directed the comedy feature, The Concessionaires Must Die this year.
 She’s attached to direct a punk rock, super hero feature called Smash Girl.

 Cheryl Bookout, Director of Operations, has a passion for art for social change.
 She has facilitated projects with artists such as Kim Abeles, Barbara T. Smith, Cheri Gaulke and Judy Chicago.
 She was the curatorial consultant for the exhibition shown at the Los Angeles Municipal Art Gallery: Multiple Vantage Points: Southern California Women Artists, 1980 – 2006 in 2007.
 Gloria Orenstein, Professor of Women in Literature and Art course at USC included Cheryl in The California Women Artist Project archived at the University of Southern California.
-Cheryl is currently President of the Southern California Women’s Caucus for Art and has been a guest on numerous panels including: Los Angeles Contemporary Art Landscape, Brand Art Center, Glendale, CA; In Dialogue: June Wayne and the Rise of Women Artists, Pasadena Museum of California Art; Arts and Healing, El Museo del Barrio, NY, NY; Extant Women, Beacon Arts Building, Inglewood, CA; Finding Beauty through Struggle, California African American Museum, Los Angeles, CA. In 2016, Cheryl was part of the production team for two short films directed by Cheri Gaulke: I AM BE and Glorious Gloria.
+Cheryl is past President of the Southern California Women’s Caucus for Art 2012 – 2016, member of the Desert Screenwriters Guild and has been a guest on numerous panels including: Los Angeles Contemporary Art Landscape, Brand Art Center, Glendale, CA; In Dialogue: June Wayne and the Rise of Women Artists, Pasadena Museum of California Art; Arts and Healing, El Museo del Barrio, NY, NY; Extant Women, Beacon Arts Building, Inglewood, CA; Finding Beauty through Struggle, California African American Museum, Los Angeles, CA. In 2016, Cheryl is part of the production team for two short films directed by Cheri Gaulke: I AM BE and Gloria’s Call.